 The goal was to provide a place for projects to live that were inactive, or complete, that was accessible over the 10GbE network, less expensive per gigabyte, but maybe not powerful enough to support editing.
 We selected a Synology RackStation (RS2418+) with 12 drive bays.
 We initially fitted it with 6 12TB drives, we were able to add 42TB of usable storage over a 10GbE network for about $2,700.

-We researched a few options for off site backups, including Cloud Storage, AWS Snowball and LTO Tapes.
-While cloud computing has taken over, we found it to be unsustainable for Video Production for a few reasons:
+Creative Liquid started to use LTO tapes to archive completed projects in 2012.
+We always make two copies of each tape, one kept in our server room, and one kept off site.
+In 2016 when I started with Creative Liquid, we decided it was a good opportunity to review our approach.
+We researched a few options for off site backups of working data, including Cloud Storage, AWS Snowball and LTO Tapes.
+While cloud computing has taken over in most regards, we found it to be unsustainable for Video Production for a few reasons:

 For our active projects, we took some inspiration from AWS and built our own Snowball, using a G-SPEED Shuttle device, we named Sluice in keeping with our liquid based naming convention.
 Sluice comes into the office every other week for a full clone of EVO, and then returns to it’s off site storage location.
 Sluice uses some custom scripting to sync changes from EVO’s volumes so each bi-weekly backup is based on changes being copied, and unchanged materials being left alone.
 The total process generally takes about 2-3 hours each time, and can run in the background over the 10GbE network.